This shirt is rockin’Posted: June 9, 2012

 I fear I originally hung onto this in case I got a job at another Foot Locker; that it would keep my new employer from having to procure me another one.
 Maybe I thought it would be a good Halloween costume?
 Which it totally would be, now that I think about it.

 It does bring to mind one of the greatest nights of my life.

 It was my buddy Chris Hunter’s 17th birthday, in Fort Worth, Texas, circa in 1987.
 Because I was working, I was going to have to arrive at his surprise party at Mama’s Pizza after the surprise.
 This was fine with me — I always fear I am going to somehow blow it.
 Or that I will be the first person that the person sees after the surprise, and if I’m not in that person’s top tier of friends, I feel guilty.

 Anywhah, we were closing up shop at the old Foot Locker and my friend Jennifer called me on the phone, saying I needed to get my fanny down to the party quick-like.

 “Stevie Ray is here,” she said.

 I could hardly believe my ears.
 Mainly because it was very loud where that pay phone was in Mama’s Pizza.

 (Stevie Ray was Stevie Ray Vaughan, y’all.
 Chris’ mother Barbara Logan was married under the common law to Doyle Bramhall: a collaborator of Stevie Ray’s, he wrote “Change It,” “Lookin’ Out The Window” and co-wrote “The House Is Rockin'” among others.)

-I almost didn’t want this news to be true, as it would mean I would have to abandon my closing duties, which wouldn’t sit well with anyone, including myself.
-But I was beyond excited that I was going to get to see Stevie Ray Vaughan in person.
+I almost didn’t want this news to be true, as it would mean I’d have to abandon my closing duties, which wouldn’t sit well with anyone, including myself, because responsibilities.
+I was tremendously excited that I was going to get to see Stevie Ray Vaughan in person.
 If I could get there in time, that is!